Security-Phoenix-demo/autoconfig/Python script/README.md

           - testresourcegroup
 ~~~

-2. MultiConditionRule - can combine repos, search, tags etc in one rule
+2. MultiConditionRules - can combine repos, search, tags etc in one rule

 ~~~